 It's called "The Imperfect Game."
 On July 9, 1969, Mets ace Tom Seaver retired the first 25 Chicago Cubs to face him at Shea Stadium.
 Then a 22-year-old rookie utilityman named Jimmy Qualls stroked a clean base hit.
 Seaver came close several times more but never got a no-hitter until he was traded to Cincinnati.
-Nearly 40 years later, still no Met has ever thrown one -- and still the name of Jimmy Qualls can make Mets fans gnash their teeth in vexation.
+No Met threw one until 43 years later -- and still the name of Jimmy Qualls can make Mets fans gnash their teeth in vexation.

 "Who the **** is Jimmy Qualls?"
 New Yorkers barked that day.
 The question remains apt, for he remains known almost solely for this one at-bat.
 An infielder by trade, Qualls saw nearly all his big-league action in center field for the Cubs in '69.
 He had brief stints with the Expos in 1970 and the White Sox in 1972, followed by parts of two seasons in Japan.
 The Californian had about the same build as Bud Harrelson, a slight 5'10" and 158 pounds.
 A slap hitter, he had good speed and was a sound fielder (if not a Gold Glover).
 Qualls got as far as he did on his most pleasing quality: hustle.